ICC appoints Saudi on executive board

 - Posted by: Saleh Bakhsh

-- Category: ICC Saudi Arabia, Trade Finance
+- Categories: ICC Saudi Arabia, Trade Finance

 The Paris-based International Chambers of Commerce has selected a Saudi as its executive board member.
 Yassin bin Saeed Al-Suroor, a businessman and president of the ICC Saudi chapter, is based at the Council of Saudi Chambers (CSC) here.
 The selection came recently at the global ICC meeting at the Italian city of Torino, following a strong completion for the membership of the board from 23 candidates from all over the world.